TONG-H

 funC()

-• Task queue have been divided into two types Macro and Micro
+• two types of tasks in Task Queue, Macro and Micro

 • setImmediate -> MessageChannel -> setTimeout 0